 SITES-certified projects define sustainability beyond the building.

 SITES can be applied to just about any project, anywhere in the world, on sites with or without buildings—from corporate campuses to streetscapes to homes and more.
-As of September 2017, 105 projects and nearly 85 million gross square feet of space across 33 states and five countries have registered or certified with SITES.
+As of March 2018, nearly 120 projects and nearly 98 million gross square feet of space across 35 states and eight countries have registered or certified with SITES.

 Certified SITES projects